redox-os/website/content/news/this-month-240930.md

 - Tim Finnegan fixed a kernel panic due to an unitialized PCI BAR
 - Ivan Tan updated the SD card reader driver for Raspberry Pi boards to use the version 2 of the scheme protocol.

-## Scheme Improvements

-4lDO2 implemented the `getdents` system call to simplify the scheme interface, it will speedup the scheme development and ease the bug fixing.

 ## USB Improvements

 Tim Finnegan is continuing to work on USB xHCI, and trying to bring it into compliance with both the standard and the behavior of real hardware.